Node.js TCP/IP Networking: OS Sockets & Ports

 -> ARP for the gateway

-Node sees none of that directly.
+Node does not see those lower steps directly.
 It sees connection progress, errors, and readable or writable socket state.
-A timeout can mean the remote host never answered, a gateway dropped packets, a firewall blocked the path, a route sent traffic into a tunnel, neighbor resolution failed, or TCP state moved into a retry path.
-The JavaScript error arrives late and often lacks the lower detail.
+A timeout can mean the remote host never answered, a gateway dropped packets, a firewall blocked the path, a route sent traffic into a tunnel, neighbor resolution failed, or TCP moved into retry behavior.
+The JavaScript error arrives later and often lacks the lower detail.

-Logging the endpoint tuple gives you a concrete starting point:
+Logging the endpoint tuple gives you a useful starting point -

 socket.on('connect', () => {